Why We Built Hovn

-How we’re turning the 2025 Guidelines into a clean, modern foundation for medical training centers and sites.
+How we're building a clean, modern foundation for medical training centers and sites.

-Think of it as a behind‑the‑scenes series on Hovn and what a “modern” medical training platform actually looks like.
-1 per week.
+This is the first post in our Behind the Scenes series — a look at Hovn and what a “modern” medical training platform actually looks like.

 This series is for people who want the second option.